-The editorial policy of the scientific professional edition Ukrainian Antarctic journal is based on the principle of objectivity and impartiality in selection of scientific material for publication.
-Compulsory double-blind review of manuscripts and high requirements for the quality of scientific research, adherence to collegiality in decision-making regarding publication of materials ensure a competitive level of journal content.
-The editors guarantee the copyright and related rights enforcement and ensure accessibility and efficiency in communicating with authors.
+The editorial policy of the scientific professional edition Ukrainian Antarctic Journal is based on the principle of objectivity and impartiality in selection of scientific material for publication.
+Compulsory double-blind review of manuscripts and high requirements for the quality of scientific research, adherence to collegiality in decision-making regarding publication of materials ensure a competitive level of content.
+The Editors guarantee the copyright and related rights’ enforcement and ensure accessibility and efficiency in communicating with authors.

-The scientific professional edition Ukrainian Antarctic journal (hereinafter the Journal) has developed and adopted these rules in accordance with the Code of Conduct for Journal Publishers developed by the Committee on Publication Ethics (hereinafter COPE) and guided by the rules of the Civil Code of Ukraine and the Law of Ukraine “On Copyright and Related Rights”.
+The Ukrainian Antarctic Journal (hereinafter the Journal) has developed and adopted these rules in accordance with the Code of Conduct for Journal Publishers developed by the Committee on Publication Ethics (COPE) and guided by the Civil Code of Ukraine and the Law of Ukraine “On Copyright and Related Rights”.

 1.ETHICAL OBLIGATIONS OF THE EDITORIAL BOARD

 The Editorial Board of the Journal is responsible for the proper submission of scientific materials to the consideration of the scientific community, as well as reviews the submitted materials for plagiarism using verification systems.

 All materials, after preliminary evaluation by the Editor, undergo an independent anonymous double-blind review.
 The Editorial Board ensures the confidentiality and impartiality of the review process.

 The Editorial Board undertakes to provide an author with reviewers, who in a timely and impartial manner carry out the duties of reviewing the article, are not financially interested in the research and do not represent the interests of a competing organization.

 The Editorial Board does not influence the decisions of the reviewers.